Floating Stair Installation

 Here are a few tips before you start your install:

-- We suggest that you have at least four people be a part of the installation process
+- We suggest that you have two or three people be a part of the installation process

-- The stringer itself will weigh about 300 lbs, so make sure that you plan accordingly
+- The stringer itself will weigh about 125-150 pounds, so make sure that you plan accordingly

 - A come along winch or hoist can make it easier to get the mono stringer into place initially